Study Vault

 Geotropismgravityroot grows downward (positive); shoot grows upward (negative)

 Tropisms result from unequal growth — one side of the shoot or root elongates faster than the other, causing a bend.
-The detailed hormonal mechanism is beyond the CSEC syllabus; focus on the direction of growth and its survival advantage.
+For the syllabus, focus on the stimulus, direction of growth, and survival advantage.

 Drug Abuse